Porsche Panamera hybrid running costs

 No two ways about it – the Panamera hybrid is going to be expensive to insure.
 The 4 E-Hybrid models are in insurance group 49 and the Turbo S E-Hybrids are in group 50 – the two highest insurance groups there are.

-Like all Porsches sold new in the UK, the Panamera hybrids come with an unlimited-mileage/three-year warranty and three years of Europe-wide 'Porsche Assistance' breakdown cover.
+Like all Porsches sold new in the UK, the Panamera hybrids come with a three-year/unlimited-mileage warranty and three years of Europe-wide 'Porsche Assistance' breakdown cover.
 The warranty and breakdown cover can be extended beyond the three-year limit at extra cost.

 The Panamera needs servicing every 20,000 miles or two years, whichever comes sooner.
 Every second service is a more expensive 'Main Service', alternating with the cheaper 'Intermediate Service'.

-Both Panamera hybrids, being 'alternatively fuelled vehicles' are taxed at a base rate of £135 a year.
-But because their retail prices are well in excess of the £40,000 cut-off point, they'll cost owners an additional £320-a-year 'premium tax' the first five times the tax is due.
-That makes for an annual bill of £455 in total.
+Both Panamera hybrids, being 'alternatively fuelled vehicles' are taxed at a base rate of £140 a year – a saving of just £10/year over pure petrol or diesel cars.
+But because their retail prices are well in excess of the £40,000 cut-off point, they'll cost owners an additional £325-a-year 'premium tax' the first five times the tax is due.
+That makes for an annual bill of £465 in total.